doraemon1293/django_rest_image_api/README.md

   upload the image and download the rotated image. this method will also compare whether the transfered file is exactly the same with sample file

+##Implementation Discussions
+1. What language platform did you select to implement the microservice?
+Why?
+    Python,django-rest, it is a flexible, simple to develop to RESTful services.

+2. How did you store the uploaded images?
+    They're save as file in MEDIA_ROOT folder (local file system)

+3. What would you do differently to your implementation if you had more time?
+  - Switch sqlite to another database , for example, mysql for Robust and commercial support, Key-value NoSQL Database (Redis, MongoDB etc.) for fast retrieval.
+  - use cloud storage instead of local file system
+  - use load balance with multiple backend services to have better horizontal scalability
+  - use Docker and Kubernetes to ensure equivalent environment and ease deployment.

+4. How would coordinate your development environment to handle the build and test process?
+    Create separate virtual environments for development, test, and production.
+The deployment environment only contains essential dependencies.

+5. What technologies would you use to ease the task of deploying the microservices to a production runtime environment?
+    Continuous Integration/Continuous Deployment Tools such as Jenkins and Travis CI can be employed to ease the task of deploying the microservices.

+6. What testing did (or would) you do, and why?
+    Unit test has been added as described in Section XXX.
+In the test environment, I would like to run Stress test to understand the robustness of the system.

+##Authors
+Yan HUANG